 When it comes to prices, there is hardly a difference to be found between these two river cruise lines.
 All along its cabin categories, from the most basic cabins to the suites, the prices are similar.
 Prices also include a minimum of one onshore excursion in every port, all onboard meals, Wi-Fi and cultural programs.
 Gratuities are not included, neither for crew members nor tour guides, but both of them suggest that guests pay 12 euros per day for the crew.

-Check out this blog post that talks about how much Viking Cruises cost and this one to find out how to score the best cruise deals.
+Check out this blog post that talks about how much Viking Cruises cost.

 Combined, AmaWaterways and Viking sail virtually all major rivers on earth.
 A lot of their itineraries overlap, especially in Europe where they sail the Rhine, Moselle, Main, Danube, Elbe, Seine, Douro and more.
 They also both organize cruises in Myanmar and on the Mekong in Cambodia and Vietnam.